nhtnhanbn/nhtnhanbn.github.io/monash/dismissal.md

 What about Radio Monash?
 They do some journalism things, especially music and culture.
 One of their recent initiatives was interviews with clubs and societies.
 However, Radio Monash does not have a tradition of political journalism and there is no expectation for it to happen.
 I do note some facts.
 Its president at MSCs has often emphasised that as a media organisation, Radio Monash is apolitical.
 Campbell ran for president of Radio Monash on a platform of political journalism and activism.
 Some of its members are engaged observers of student politics and campus affairs - its president recently contributed a piece in their personal capacity to Lot's Wife.
 In my long life I have found many things to admire, and Radio Monash and its people count among them.

 Another thing to keep in mind is that most people do not care about what goes on at MSCs.
 Interest in MSCs is niche, usually boring and arguably relatively inconsequential as far as the average student is concerned.
+I was not very interested in the MSC, partly due to the initial Lot's Wife coverage.
 There are better things that I can do rather than recounting these events to a frankly small and narrow audience.
 There may be better things for Lot's Wife and MoJo News to cover.
 Maybe.